Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 While this is bad news for employers, it’s great news for job seekers and those looking to increase their salaries.

 If you’re interested in learning more about the job, keep reading.
-In this guide, you’ll get a comprehensive overview of the project management profession.
+In this guide, you will get a comprehensive answer to the question “what is project management?’ and many more questions like it.

 We’re all project managers at some points in our lives.
-Whether it’s a quick undertaking, like organizing the garage over the weekend, or a complex, drawn-out one, like developing a website by the end of the year, these are temporary endeavors that have a definitive start and end date with goals in mind.
+Whether it’s a quick undertaking, like organizing the garage over the weekend, or a complex, drawn-out one, like developing a website by the end of the year, these are temporary endeavors that have a definitive time frame with specific goals and objectives in mind.

 Projects, then, are just unique undertakings that have a definitive start and end date.